 - To make brownies more cake like, increase baking soda by 1/2 tsp.

 - Chop the zucchini very small to hide it better in the brownies.

 - If topping with fudge frosting, cut into squares when frosting is firm, but not too hard or it will crack.

 - This recipe will work with regular wheat flour and most gluten free flour mixes.
 (I have not tried this with almond flour).

-Pin this veggie brownies recipe for later:
+Don’t forget to pin this veggie brownies recipe for later!

 Do you like sneaking in extra veggies where you can?

 Try these Healthy Vegan Muffins with Hidden Veggies!
 A healthy muffin that tastes like a cupcake!

 Creator Of Vegan Recipes, Writer, And Photographer For The Hidden Veggies